nhsx/open-cyber/index.md

 ## CCGs and Trusts - Individual Compliance
 <br>
 The compliance of individual CCGs and Trusts are mapped below, with ICS boundaries.
+Toggle the boxes on the top right-hand side to add layers.

 <iframe src="chloropleth_DSPT_CCG_Trusts.html" height="600px" width="100%" style="border:none;"></iframe>